asyncapi/modelina/docs/usage.md

 ## Generate models from AsyncAPI documents

+When providing an AsyncAPI document, the library iterates the entire document and generate models for all defined messages.
+If any other kind of iteration is wanted, feel free to create a [feature request](https://github.com/asyncapi/modelina/issues/new?assignees=&labels=enhancement&template=enhancement.md).

 There are two ways to generate models for an AsyncAPI document.

 - [Generate from a parsed AsyncAPI document](../examples/asyncapi-from-parser)